-You’ll also need to invest in a good CRM, accounting software, project management software, an online course platform for training, mobile device management software for improved data security, and any other specific tool related to your niche or business.
+You’ll also need to invest in a good CRM, spend management software, accounting software, project management software, an online course platform for training, mobile device management software for improved data security, and any other specific tool related to your niche or business.

 4. Set Expectations

 As the founder, everyone looks up to you, and most employees will likely be intimidated by you.